Types of benefits

 - you no longer qualify for the benefit, and

 - you’re working 15 or more hours a week in “open” employment (this means employment other than “sheltered” employment: see below)

 - you’re now earning less than the amount of the benefit, and

 - you can’t continue working without an Employment Transition Grant.

-Work and Income interprets “sheltered employment” to mean “Employment conditions that have been designed to cater for the needs of a person’s disability or illness”.
-This includes, but isn’t limited to, what used to be called “sheltered workshops” (which are now called “contracted business enterprises” by Work and Income).
+Work and Income interprets “sheltered employment” to mean “Employment conditions that have been designed to cater for the needs of a person’s disability or illness”, for example, what’s also known as “sheltered workshops” (which are now called “contracted business enterprises” by Work and Income).

 The Employment Transition Grant is in effect a wage top-up.
 It is paid to you along with your wages and a benefit other than the Supported Living Payment.

 - your income is high enough to reduce your main benefit to zero for eight weeks in a row under the benefit “abatement” rules (see “Benefit rates: How much you’ll get and how much you can earn,” in this chapter), or

 - you haven’t received income from employment for four weeks, or